 Results: This sample was predominantly overweight/obese.
 Light intensity activity accounted for 86% of their daytime hours while vigorous activity accounted for less than 1%.
 Moderate-vigorous activity bouts were inversely significantly correlated with the standardized reading scores.
 Students with failing reading scores had significantly more time per day in light activity and less time in moderate intensity activity.
 This sample averaged 8 hours of sleep per night.
 Students with failing math scores had significantly longer mean wake episodes at night.
 A significant difference between hours of sleep and weight status was seen.
 The overweight/obese child slept, on average, less than the normal weight child.

 Conclusions: Sleep is an important health indicator.
 Lack of sleep has academic implications.
 Different weight classifications may benefit from different interventional activities.
 Future studies should be conducted with larger and diverse samples.

 Harrington, Susan Ann, "Objective physical activity and sleep characteristic measurements using a triaxial accelerometer in eight year olds" (2011).
 Wayne State University Dissertations.
-Paper 312.
+312.